datablackhole/ml/README.md

 # Image Classification (In progress)
-Classifying random satellite images using convolutional neural nets into one of the multi label classifiers.
+Classifying random images using convolutional neural nets into one of the multi label classifiers.
 Using tensorflow,keras backend.